 Late work is not allowed!
-Late assignments constitute those which have been initially submitted incorrectly, in a format other than Microsoft Word or PDF, or are submitted at any time after the midnight deadline on the date it is scheduled.
 If you need to miss any portion of the course assignments (although not advised) please let the instructor know in advance, within 3 days of missing.
 If you miss "class" and have an SPC approved excuse (i.e., you are representing SPC at an official school function or celebrating a religious holy day) or a notice of absence from the Office of the Dean of Students, it is your responsibility to provide the written excuse from the school.
 In the case of an excused absence, you are still responsible for all readings, work, materials, and assignments that were missed.
 After contacting the instructor, upon approval, a new due date will be given for either the original assignment or an alternative assignment of equal value.
 If the student fails to meet the revised due date, then she/he will be given a zero (0) for the assignment.

-What does attendance class mean in an online course?
+What does attendance class mean in this course?

 Attendance in this course is the active submission of work before the schedule due date (on-time).
-Each nonsubmission of an assignment or exam is counted as an absence.
+Each non-submission of an assignment or exam is counted as an absence.
 See Attendance Policy in Common Course Syllabus regarding absences.